Ca-tt/ccodex/README.md

+# Code codex

-Coder codex - and how you might LOVE it in your everyday job
+And how you might LOVE it in your everyday job! ♥